jdorrance/serverless-ocr/README.md

 You can set the IAM role and other configuration options in [project.json](project.json).

 The speed of parsing depends on CPU and this is controlled by the amount of memory allocated to your Lambda functions.
-For our needs, we find that 512MB for `simple` and 1024MB for `ocr` is a good balance between performance and cost.
+ 512MB for `simple` and 1024MB for `ocr` is a good balance between performance and cost.

 ## Usage